Shavkat Mirziyoyev: Culture policy

 In October 2020, Mirziyoyev issued a decree to accelerate the full Latinization of the Uzbek language that outlined language policy for the 2020–30 period as the country continues an on-again, off-again attempt to reform the Uzbek language and widen its use.
 Some of the main parts of the degree called on the development of a road map for a full transition to the Uzbek alphabet based on the Latin alphabet, as well as government officials by April 2021 to be certified in their knowledge of Uzbek.

+Historical and cultural heritage of Uzbekistan is widely promoted through cultural diplomacy efforts.
+Uzbekistan’s art, culture and architecture works were represented at La Biennale di Venezia in 2021 (Mahalla Stories), ballet performance at Dubai Opera in 2021 (Lazgi – dance of the soul and love), the 59th International Art Exhibition of La Biennale di Venezia in 2022 (seminal work of Muhammad ibn Musa al-Khwārizmī), La Biennale di Venezia in 2023 (“Unbuild Together”), “The Splendour of Uzbekistan’s Oases” at the Louvre in 2022 and others.

 Personal life

 He has two sisters, a half-brother, and sister.
-Mirziyoyev is married to Ziroatkhon Hoshimova and has two daughters, a son and five grandchildren.
-The eldest daughter of Said Mirziyoyev heads the sector for communications and information policy of the executive office of the administration of the head of state.
-His eldest son-in-law, Oybek Tursunov, is the current head of Mirziyoyev's presidential administration, while his younger son-in-law, Otabek Shahanov, is the head of the presidential security services.
+Mirziyoyev is married to Ziroat Mirziyoyeva and has two daughters, a son and six grandchildren.
+Their eldest daughter, Saida Mirziyoyeva heads the Presidential Administration of Uzbekistan since 2025.
+Both the eldest son-in-law Oybek Tursunov and the younger son-in-law Otabek Umarov have held or currently hold position in the Administration.

-Since coming to power, Mirziyoyev has built a new residence for himself in Qibray District, which could potentially include a presidential highway, and an interior that is decorated with Argentinian marble slabs and Swarovski crystals.
+Since coming to power, Mirziyoyev has built a new residence for himself in Qibray District, which includes his own presidential highway, and an interior that is decorated with Argentinian marble slabs and Swarovski crystals.

 In February 2021, it was reported that Mirziyoyev was building an exclusive mountain compound, including a new reservoir.
 The compound, located about 100 kilometers by car from Tashkent, includes a luxurious mansion built for Mirziyoyev and his relatives.
 Two sources estimated the cost of the development at several hundred million dollars, though only a handful of publicly available official documents make reference to the compound and the adjacent reservoir, which were largely completed by 2019.